aospapp/aosp/external/curl/docs/BUGS.md

  a go at a solution.
 You can optionally also submit your problem in [curl's bug tracking system](https://github.com/curl/curl/issues).

- Please read the rest of this document below first before doing that!
+ Please read the rest of this document below first before doing that.

  If you feel you need to ask around first, find a suitable [mailing list]( https://curl.se/mail/) and post your questions there.